Tehbeng/data-analytic-sql-project/README.md

 #### License

-This project is licensed under the MIT License.
-You are free to use, modify, and share this project with proper attribution.
+This Project is licensed under [MIT License](LICENSE).
+Feel free to use,modify and share.

 #### Credit to Data with Bara for the guidance